-- c.
+c.
 Frequency.
-Chronic toxicity monitoring shall be as specified below: - i.
-The Discharger shall monitor routinely once every two years. - ii.
-The Discharger shall accelerate monitoring to monthly after either exceeding a threesample median of 10 TUc or a single-sample maximum of 20 TUc.
+Chronic toxicity monitoring shall be as specified below:

+- i.
+The Discharger shall monitor routinely once per year. - ii.
+The Discharger shall accelerate monitoring to monthly after either exceeding a three-sample median of 1 chronic toxicity unit $(TU_c)$ or a single-sample maximum of 2 TUc.
 Based on the TUc results, the Executive Officer may specify a different frequency for accelerated monitoring to ensure that accelerated monitoring provides useful information. - iii.
-The Discharger shall return to routine monitoring if accelerated monitoring does not exceed the trigger in ii, above.
+The Discharger shall return to routine monitoring if accelerated monitoring does not exceed the trigger in ii, above. - iv.

-- iv.
 If accelerated monitoring confirms consistent toxicity in excess of the trigger in ii, above, the Discharger shall continue accelerated monitoring and initiate toxicity reduction evaluation (TRE) procedures in accordance with section V.B.3, below. - v.
 The Discharger shall return to routine monitoring after implementing appropriate elements of the TRE, and either the toxicity drops below the trigger in ii, above, or, based on the TRE results, the Executive Officer determines that accelerated monitoring would no longer provide useful information.